Workforce housing: Study and policy

 Metrics to define and address the issue of workforce housing are evolving.
 Many organizations cite the National Low Income Housing Coalition report "Out Of Reach" which includes data maps to illustrate the mismatch between housing and incomes across the country.
-A 2010 report from the Washington, D.C. based non-profit Urban Land Institute entitled "Priced Out" is one example of in-depth study for a specific area.
+A 2010 report from the Washington, D.C.–based non-profit Urban Land Institute entitled "Priced Out" is one example of in-depth study for a specific area.
 It provides an overview of workforce housing issues in the Boston Metropolitan Region.
 ULI concludes that the Boston area is 25,000 units shy of the number needed to house the current workforce, and will face a shortage of an additional 11,000 units by 2020.
 While this example is drawn from one of the most acutely affected areas of the country, it illustrates the usefulness of defining the scope and scale of the problem as a necessary precursor to solving it.
 The report also includes examples of some typical Boston region families to illustrate that workforce applies to people who are typically perceived to be middle class, such as assistant college professors and civil engineers.
 Many workforce housing advocates hope that it may find broader support than previous affordable housing initiatives, because it is targeted towards essential members of the community and towards people who are perceived to be hard-working, good neighbors who will not negatively impact real estate values, and more deserving than those who are truly poor.

 The National Association of Realtors, the country's largest trade association for real estate professionals, now offers a Workforce Housing Certification and support for related projects through the Ira Gribin Workforce Housing Grant.

 Legislation and projects

 In 2013 Teachers Village was completed in Newark New Jersey.
 This mixed use development complex includes charter schools, ground-floor retail, and rental units for 200 Newark teachers.
 While significant numbers of luxury housing units had been added to Newark during the early 2000s, Teachers Village is one of the first significant additions of housing for moderate or middle-income households.

 In the California Bay Area affordable workforce housing has been targeted to retain teachers when it was discovered that high housing costs were a main reason for high turnover.
-One developer received a density bonus, i.e. the right to build more units than current zoning allowed, in exchange for providing units geared towards people making 80-120% of AMI.
-Sonoma County, CA is imposing impact fees to fund workforce housing.
+One developer received a density bonus, i.e. the right to build more units than current zoning allowed, in exchange for providing units geared towards people making 80–120% of AMI.
+Sonoma County, California, is imposing impact fees to fund workforce housing.

 Florida has faced record growth for most of its history, including during the recent economic boom.
 The Florida Housing Coalition has served for almost 20 years as one of the leading U.S. innovators in housing advocacy and helped to create the Sadowski Affordable Housing act in 1991.
 The South Florida Workforce Housing Initiative has compiled a comprehensive list of approaches to promote workforce housing development, ranging from land banking and financing options, to zoning recommendations and incentives.